 Nonno is an evolutionary biologist from Kanagawa, Japan.
-She earned her bachelor's degree at the University of Guelph in Canada, and discovered her passion for honeybees working as a research assistant at the University of British Columbia and Guelph.
-Nonno joined OIST as a research intern with the Laurino unit and later with the Mikheyev unit.
-Her research focuses broadly on the phylogeography and metacommunity genetics of species interactions in systems such as obligate pitcher plant arthropods and honeybee mites.
+She earned her bachelor's degree at the University of Guelph in Canada.
+She became interested in honeybees working as a research assistant at the University of British Columbia and Guelph and later joined OIST as a research intern with the Laurino and Mikheyev units.
+Her research focuses on the phylogeography and landscape genetics of species interactions in systems such as obligate pitcher plant arthropods and honeybee mites.
 In her free time, Nonno can be found on a surfboard, shredding waves along the Okinawa coast.

-Rahel is a molecular biologist from Switzerland, where she studied at the University of Bern.
+Rahel is an immunologist from Switzerland, where she studied at the University of Bern.
 For her master's degree, she worked in allergy research with a focus on inhibitory mechanisms in human basophils.
 As a rotation student in our unit, she worked on questions concerning the phylogenetic patterns and ecological drivers of MHC diversity in primates.
 For her thesis, she is focusing on questions concerning ecoimmunology and landscape genetics in bats.

 Dr. Su'ad Yoon

 suad.yoon [at] oist.jp